yakovbeder/discovery-session-tool/TEAM-SETUP.md

 - **Local data**: Your responses are saved in your browser's local storage
 - **No conflicts**: Each team member has their own data
+- **Custom questions**: Your custom questions are also saved locally
 - **Export**: Use the export buttons to save your work as JSON or PDF

 ## 🔄 Updates